 The solution comes from a whole body approach that uncovers stress response patterns and creates an exhalation that is free.
 Using awareness practices we can ask students to begin to notice their breath in stressful situations.
 We can all relate to watching something like a down-to-the-wire sporting event moment where we hold our breath in response, or watching a movie where a character is about to meet his untimely end and we know it is coming but he doesn’t.
 What do we do in those situations?
 We hold our breath.
 If they are breath holding in response to stress, simply raising their awareness and remembering to keep breathing is a huge step in the right direction.

-We can begin with breathing practices of yoga to give us some information about our breathing patterns.
+We can begin with breathing practices to give us some information about our breathing patterns.
 These practices are particularly valuable when taking time to explore and assess your habits.
 Breath Ratio is a great place to start.
 Then move into extending the inhale and exhale to both be long and smooth – always staying in your pure range – where there is no pain, strain or compensation.
 When the body fights the extension of either, that’s your edge and you want to work within that range rather than trying to push past it.
+I’ve written about these here and here

 However, I haven’t encountered too many pieces of music where you can get 2 or 3 solid measures of rests in between each phrase AND we need to be able to phonate while we exhale, not just exhale.
 So we have to be able to incorporate breathing and singing.